solid/process/solid-team.md

 *Why is a Solid Team necessary?*

-Solid is a relatively young project with a ton of promise.
+Solid is a relatively young project with a tonne of promise.
 It has garnered incredible interest and support, from many in academia to some of the largest organizations in the world.
 However, this adoption will not continue if Solid doesn't consistently live up to its potential by advancing its mission.
 This requires consistent care and feeding every day, driven by an ability to make key decisions that squarely align with the Solid Roadmap.

 Consequently, it is imperative that a small, dedicated group be in a position to organize and focus the efforts of those willing and qualified to contribute.
 They must do so in a manner that moves us forward at a nimble pace.
 They must make decisions based on their complete understanding and commitment to the furtherance of the Solid Roadmap.